Why does Macquarie confirm tax residency for CRS and FATCA?

 Evidence of foreign tax residency

-• Foreign tax Status Declaration form - Entities, and
+• Foreign tax status declaration form - Entities, and

 • A copy of Australian certificate of incorporation or screenshot of ACN verification on the ASIC database.